Mail-order bride: Demographics

-Of the foreign brides given residence status in the United States in 2002, 50% were from East Asia (mainly China, Vietnam and the Philippines), 25% were from European countries (namely Russia and Ukraine), and 5% were from Latin America.
+Of the foreign brides given residence status in the United States in 2002, 50% were from East Asia (mainly China, Vietnam and the Philippines), 25% were from European countries (mainly Russia and Ukraine), and 5% were from Latin America.

-Owing to the large number of single men in rural Japan, mail-order brides from the Philippines became common in the 1990s, and in 2006 the number of such marriages peaked at 12,150.
+Owing to the large number of single men in rural Japan, mail-order brides from the Philippines became common in the 1990s, and in 2006, the number of such marriages peaked at 12,150.
 Although the number of marriages has dropped to less than 4,000, Filipinas still make up the largest number of foreign brides in Japan.

 Due to the rising cost of paying for a bride in China, some Chinese men from working class communities have paid marriage brokers for wives from Vietnam, Laos or Cambodia.
 Although many of the women from Vietnam willingly marry for love or economic reasons, some are kidnapped and sold by human traffickers.
 According to China's Ministry of Public Security, 17,746 women were rescued from human traffickers in a period of less than two years.

 Motivations

 East and Southeast Asia

 Many international brides come from developing countries in East Asia and Southeast Asia, and occasionally from South Asia as well.
 The countries the women come from are faced with unemployment, malnutrition and inflation.
 However, economic factors are not the only driving factor for women in Asia to enter the mail-order industry.
 In some cases women were recruited based on their physical appearance, with an emphasis placed on youth and virginity.
 This is found among boutique agencies, most of which cater to wealthy men from other Asian nations.
 During the 1990s, the majority of Asian mail-order brides came from the Philippines, Thailand, Vietnam, Malaysia, Indonesia, Sri Lanka, India, Taiwan, Macau, South Korea, Hong Kong, and China.

 In 2022, Monica Liu published findings which question the common assumption that mail-order brides in East Asia are often seeking marriage to escape poverty.
 She found that many marriage agencies in China cater to women from wealthy backgrounds that were primarily middle-aged and divorced.
-Liu found that in many cases, wealthy Chinese women sought Western, especially White American partners, because they are stereotyped within China as being more masculine and better able to satisfy women's sexual and emotional needs.
+Liu found that in many cases, wealthy Chinese women sought Western men because of a Chinese dating culture not accommodating for middle-aged and older single women.
 However, for the wealthiest Chinese women, the lower income of their foreign boyfriends was sometimes an impediment to marriage.

 According to Ericka Johnson, in Taiwan, many Taiwanese men seek Southeast Asian women as mail-order wives because they prefer hard-working women who will accept the drudges of daily housewife chores, while Taiwanese women reject this traditional view of a woman's role in marriage.
 For this reason, Taiwanese women seek to marry Western mail-order husbands.